udzura/slides/rubykaigi2025/index.md

 # Let's Demo the Startup Here

-- Please let me use `--disable-gems` (makes about a minute difference...)
+- Please let me use `--disable-gems` for speed

 ```
 $ bundle exec wardite \